ajgallant/mtg-downloader/README.md

 	 <p>
 	 - *CardName* the name of the card, without any additional spaces.
-	 - *SetCode* the set code, enclosed in brackets.
+	 - *SetCode* the set code, enclosed in brackets or parens.
 	 - *CardNumber* the card number within the set.

     For example, the "cards.txt" file could be structured: